Inspiring change together

 • Savings stay within the local community and is managed to provide accessibility to affordable loans.

-A range of saving products are available
+We have a range of saving products available these are:

-- Saver Account – our standard account.
+- Saver Account – our standard account

-- Junior Savers Account – pays a competitive 5% interest.
+- Junior Savers Account – pays a competitive 5% interest

-- Payroll Scheme – saving direct from your salary.
+- Payroll Scheme – saving direct from your salary

-If you are interested in saving with us, please get in touch.
-You can become a member of West Cheshire Credit Union by completing our online form or alternatively you can call into one of our branches and speak to someone face to face.Head Office – 12-16 Brookdale Place, Chester, CH1 3DY (opposite the bus station).
+If you are interested in saving with us, please get in touch, you can become a member of West Cheshire Credit Union by completing our online form or alternatively you can call into one of our branches and speak to someone face to face.

 Ellesmere Port - The Portal, Wellington Road, Ellesmere Port, CH65 0BA.
+(Thursdays only).

 -